mozilla/legal-docs/thunderbird_privacy_policy/en-US.md

 __Technical data for updates__: Thunderbird periodically connects to our server to install updates to add-ons.
 Your installed add-ons, application version, language, and device operating system are used to apply the correct updates.
 When Thunderbird sends technical data to us, your IP address is temporarily collected as part of our server logs.

-## Thunderbird May Disclose Information to:
+## Thunderbird May Disclose Information To:

 __Mozilla Affiliates__: Thunderbird is a project of MZLA Technologies Corporation, a subsidiary of Mozilla Foundation and as such, shares some of the same infrastructure.
 This means that, from time to time, your data (e.g., crash reports, and technical and interaction data) may be disclosed to Mozilla Corporation and Mozilla Foundation.
 If so, it will be maintained in accordance with the commitments we make in this Privacy Notice.